devmnj/Deno-CLI-create-app-master/readMe.md

 Everybody welcome to join , clone the repo and have a look.

 ## Escape
-More project support is coming.
+More project support is coming soon.
 Suggestions and comments are welcome.
 [blog](http://developerm.dev)